 If you can’t dry something and you don’t have room in your freezer bag everything up for a week.
 This works great for extra blankets, stuffed animals and things like that.

-*When I was reading around some site there were some that suggested that blood type can have some effect but there is little evidence.
+*When I was reading around some sites suggested that blood type can have some effect but there is little evidence.
 I wonder if there is something in some people’s body chemistry that repels lice.
 I’ve been frequently exposed to lice since I was little and have never gotten them even when I wasn’t following all of these preventive measures.
 Really, who knows!

 Here are some tips from readers!